jaymo1011/Franug-Weapon_Paints/README.md

 ## Installation (Public server with GSLT):

 ### Compiling the plugin:
-1. Open  jaymo_weaponpaints.sp file in a text editor
+1. Open the jaymo_weaponpaints.sp file in a text editor
 2. Go to line 80 and follow the instructions given and save the file
 3. Open and extract the scripting.zip included in the download to your desktop.
 4. Open the scripting folder and move the edited jaymo_weaponpaints.sp file into it